 Prior to joining Munger Tolles, Mr. Macdonald clerked for Judge Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit and Justice Nathan L. Hecht of the Texas Supreme Court.

-Mr. Macdonald graduated cum laude from Harvard Law School, where he was executive editor and a founding board member of the Harvard Law & Policy Review.
-He was also senior editor of the Harvard Environmental Law Review.
+Mr. Macdonald graduated cum laude from Harvard Law School.
 He received his B.A. in history and political science from the University of California, Berkeley, and his M.A. in international relations from Lancaster University in the United Kingdom.